TheBoonAI/scrounger/README.md

 ## Architecture

-Scrounger is open-sourced under the MIT license and encourage anyone to fork this repo and use this as a base for building a proprietary web application that leverages Zorroa for improving search capabilities of unknown and unstructure data.
+Scrounger is open-sourced under the MIT license and we encourage anyone to fork this repo and use this as a base for building a proprietary web application that leverages Zorroa for improving search capabilities of unknown and unstructure data.
 Below is a description of the applications architecture and how to get started extending it.